8 Key Remote Work Trends for 2022-2024

 And, thanks to the growth of remote work, companies are now shifting their team building activities online.

-Search interest in "virtual team building" skyrocketed in the beginning of 2020 and haven't dropped too dramatically since then.
+Search interest in "virtual team building" skyrocketed in the beginning of 2020 and is up 350% over five years.

 According to a Grand View Research report, the virtual events industry is forecasted to achieve a robust CAGR of more than 23.7% between 2021-2028.